 Everyone knows I’m a bit strange when it comes to love stories.
 I’m drawn to the “odd” ones you find in horror movies or action flicks…yet I also feel a kinship to those told through tales like Pride & Prejudice and The Notebook.
 That doesn’t mean I’m going to like every chick flick out there though…there aren’t too many chick flicks I do like actually.
 For a while now I’ve been seriously crushing on Ava and Boyd from Justified and hoping their relationship survives the season finale.
 If you don’t watch the show, suffice it to say they’re not your average couple.
 They’re more along the lines of a criminally hardcore Bonnie and Clyde.
 As I said, I’m a bit off.
 That’s okay.
 I embrace my weirdness.

 But back here in the real world, who doesn’t want eternal love?
 It does exist.
 I’ve seen it.
 My parents for one.
 They’ve been married just shy of forever and while they bicker, they still hold hands to cross the parking lot.
-I’ve also seen it with my grandparents who met later in life (it was a second marriage for my Grandmother whose first husband, my Mom’s father, died in the mines), but most definitely married for love.
+I’ve also seen it with my grandparents who met later in life (it was a second marriage for my Grandmother whose first husband, my Mom’s father, died in the coal mines), but most definitely married for love.
 My Grandfather had his hands full with my Grandmother (she was a spitfire and then some) and he loved her all the more for it.
 I don’t think there’s anything he wouldn’t have done for her.

 And then I came across this article today, just in time for Valentine’s Day.
 I’m sure the newspaper planned it that way on purpose.
 A feel good story for Valentine’s.
 But truly, it is indeed inspiring.
 For here are the stories of individuals whose love is so strong that it withstands all odds – for even when their better half is lost within themselves so deeply that they cannot remember the shared love, the lives intertwined, or even their own names – the devotion never wavers.
 Alzheimer’s Disease is a horrendous illness.
 It invades your mind; it steals your memories.
 But the men profiled in this editorial are not willing to let go of their wives to the likes of Alzheimer’s, because while their spouses may not remember, they do.
 If that’s not eternal love, I don’t know what is.